BedrockStreaming/RateLimitBundle/README.md

 For example, if you keep the default configuration and you configure the `@RateLimit()` annotation in 2 routes.
 Limit will shared between this 2 routes, if user consume all authorized calls on the first route, the second route couldn't be called.
 If you swicth `limit_by_route` to true, users will be allowed to reach the limit on each route annotated.

+`@GraphQLRateLimit()`annotation allows you to rate limit by graphQL query or mutation.
+/!\ To use this annotation, you will need to install suggested package.

 If you switch `display_headers` to true, 3 headers will be added `x-rate-limit`, `x-rate-limit-hits`, `x-rate-limit-untils` to your responses.
 This can be usefull to debug your limitations.
 `display_headers` is used to display a verbose return if limit is reached.